 Martin Parker, BASC's head of firearms, said: "The Statutory Guidance on Firearms Licensing identifies social media as an area that licensing departments may wish to consider reviewing when determining if one is suitable to have a firearm or shotgun certificate.

-Posting blatantly offensive material is not going to portray an applicant in a good light and indeed, BASC is aware of members who have been revoked for posting such content.
+"Posting blatantly offensive material is not going to portray an applicant in a good light and indeed, BASC is aware of members who have been revoked for posting such content.

 "It is worth pausing before posting material that might reflect negatively on the sport.
 If in doubt, don't post.
-Finally, members should always be aware of the responsibility they have to maintain security of their firearms.
-Posting pictures of yourself at the airport bar, announcing you are just off for a two-week skiing holiday, is not the smartest of moves."
+Finally, members should always be aware of the responsibility they have to maintain security of their firearms."